 WPS Leadership

-• President and Historian: Susan McKiernan
+• President and Curator: Susan McKiernan

 • Secretary and Artist: Janet Baran